Add the message producers and listeners

 In the same directory, add a

-class file containing the following code:package org.springframework.samples.petclinic.visits.config; import org.springframework.beans.factory.annotation.Value; public class QueueConfig { @Value("${spring.jms.queue.visits-requests:visits-requests}") private String visitsRequestsQueue; public String getVisitsRequestsQueue() { return visitsRequestsQueue; } }
+QueueConfig.javaclass file containing the following code:package org.springframework.samples.petclinic.visits.config; import org.springframework.beans.factory.annotation.Value; public class QueueConfig { @Value("${spring.jms.queue.visits-requests:visits-requests}") private String visitsRequestsQueue; public String getVisitsRequestsQueue() { return visitsRequestsQueue; } } -

 In the

-in the database.
-In the next step, you will verify it by having it sent a confirmation message to thevisits-confirmations
+VisitsReceiverservice is listening to thevisits-requestsqueue.
+Each time a message is present on the queue, it will dequeue this message and save a newVisitin the database.
+In the next step, you will verify it by having it sent a confirmation message to thevisits-confirmationsqueue. -

 Rebuild the spring-petclinic-visits-service microservice